microsoft/seq-format-conversion/README.md

 #### Outputs
 - Separate R1 and R2 FASTQ files (i.e. paired FASTQ)

-### interleaved-fastq-to-paired-fastq :
-This WDL takes in a single interleaved(R1+R2) FASTQ file and separates it into separate R1 and R2 FASTQ (i.e. paired FASTQ) files.
-Paired FASTQ files are the input format for the tool that generates unmapped BAMs (the format used in most GATK processing and analysis tools).

-#### Requirements/expectations
-- Interleaved Fastq file

-#### Outputs
-- Separate R1 and R2 FASTQ files (i.e. paired FASTQ)

 ### Software version requirements :
 - GATK4 or later
 - Samtools 1.3.1